mckennapsean/dissertation/notes/plan-of-work.md

 - clarify at the end of Ch 3 which aspects of the DAF are specific to visualization and how the DAF differs from previous models for visualization design (2-3 paragraphs)

-- revise the main focus/goal of Ch 6 (worksheets) throughout the dissertation to serve as an external validation of the DAF

 - rework parts of Ch 7 (reflections) to cut out some of the less relevant content and tie-in to the design activities a little more clearly

 - add 1 paragraph to Ch 8 (discussion) on bridging creative design with an engineering process